Elanchezhiyan2003/test_site/README.md

-# EAtek - Beyond The Binary
+# EATek - Beyond The Binary

-Official website for EAtek - Education, Art, Technology, and Emotion Kinetics.
+Official website for EATek - Education, Art, Technology, and Emotion Kinetics.

 Building soulful technology that bridges innovation and human connection.